 Added by The Wild Geese on March 17, 2018 at 10:30am — No Comments

 If you’re looking for a delicious pre-parade dish to fortify you for the “big day,” you’ll love this hearty three-in-one casserole.
-The recipe originated with Peter Foynes, director of Cork Butter Museum in Cork City, and has appeared in several of my cookbooks.…Continue
+The recipe originated with Peter Foynes, director of Cork Butter Museum in Cork City, and has appeared in…Continue

 Now rise up DJ Allman, arise and tell me true